Semana Santa & Pascua (Easter) Featured in

 Holy Week and Easter Sunday in San Miguel de Allende

-Spanish influence can also be traced in the celebrations held in San Miguel de Allende.
-During Holy Week and on Easter Sunday, they hold a ceremony of the Burning of the Judases (la quema de Judas).
+Spanish influence is also revealed during the celebrations in San Miguel de Allende.
+During Holy Week and on Easter Sunday, the city hosts a ceremony of the Burning of the Judases (la quema de Judas).
 Spanish carpenters used to make wooden dolls and burn them as Judas, the betrayer of Christ.
 But in Mexico, this tradition wasn't always associated with Judas—there were times when Mexicans would burn the dolls of Spanish inquisitors.
 That was the reaction to the mass burnings of heretics.
 Time passed, and this protest rite has evolved into a modern tradition.
 Judases are made of papier-mâché and often resemble well-known political figures disliked by Mexicans.
 The dolls are blown up with fireworks, and the limbs are collected by kids as souvenirs.

-Easter in Mexico is a great feast of joy celebrated not only by Easter masses or family gatherings but also with street parties that often feature firework displays, local foods, dance, and other festivities.
+Easter in Mexico is a great feast of joy celebrated not only with Easter masses or family gatherings, but also with street parties, which often feature firework displays, local foods, dance, and other festivities.